TheRefreshCNFT/Tools/Powershell/UpdateVariablesInHTMLFiles/readMe.txt

 Once everything configured save the changes.

-Right click the file script file and select Run with Powershell.
+Right click the .ps1 script file and select Run with Powershell.

 The new files should now be in the output directory.